Cameron Archer

 The Magic Valley” reflects Cameron’s PhD but is more related to his experiences in the Valley and knowledge gained through local history and by interviewing many long time residents.

-Cameron’s latest book “Highlands to the Limestone Plains” began with his desire to understand the broader factors and developments that underpinned his Scottish forebears’ emigration to Australia and onto the Southern Tablelands.
+Cameron’s next book “Highlands to the Limestone Plains” began with his desire to understand the broader factors and developments that underpinned his Scottish forebears’ emigration to Australia and onto the Southern Tablelands.
 This focus on the wider economic and social forces in order to gain a better understanding of family history is rare among today’s genre of genealogical research and publication.